wligithub/tax-tool/README.md

 This tool generates two files: one in text format and another with the same name in CSV format.
 Both files contain tax information for each lot.
 Additionally, the text file contains tax summary across all lots and AVGO cash-in-lieu fractional share information.
-In the generated files, each lot has a "Row ID" field, which corresponds to the ID of the corresponding row from the Gain & Loss input file.
+In the generated files, each lot has a "Row ID" field, which corresponds to the ID of the corresponding row from the Gain&Loss input file.
 This correlation allows for easy matching between computed lots from the output and reported lots from the input.

 #### Turbo Tax Filing